borntofrappe/borntofrappe/src/blog/a-most-feeble-svelte-app.md

 }
 ```

-Ultimately you'd run the instruction to process a `.svelte` document, say `App.svelte` as created in a dedicated `src` folder.
+Ultimately you'd execute the command to process a `.svelte` document, such as `App.svelte` as created in a dedicated, source folder.

 ```svelte
 <h1>app</h1>
 ```

-Create the entry point of your application, `index.html` with a supportive container.
+Add the entry point of your application, `index.html` with a supportive container.

 ```html
 <div id="root"></div>